 Note that Rel mCvR is influenced by UX too since a bad UX on mobile will hurt mobile conversion rates.
 You should use Lighthouse or WebPageTest to ensure that there are performance issues and speed is the main contributor in Rel mCvR and not usability.

 The key question is: what’s the target Rel mCvR?
 If we knew it we could assess the revenue that an increase in conversion rates would represent.
 For this we can use a similar approach to the first technique we described, clustering conversion rates based on performance metrics and calculating how many users could be “upgraded” to the following cluster (eg from slow to average experience and from average to fast).

 Rel mCvR can also be used to calculate the incremental revenue achieved after making a performance fix.
 Measure what was the average Rel mCvR before and after the fix, and calculate what the revenue would have been if Rel mCvR hadn’t changed.
 In their post “Value of Speed”, you can find more information about the methodology and framework to measure the revenue impact.

 3. Using Test My Site from Think with Google

 Google has a handy microsite called Test My Site that gives you a snapshot of your site and calculates the potential increase in revenue when improving your site speed.
 I would describe it as a “Lighthouse report for business people”.

 To calculate the potential increase in revenue you only need to provide your average monthly visitors, conversion rate, and average order value.

-Behind the scenes it is powered by data from the Chrome User Experience report database or HTTP Archive, which contains performance metrics gathered from real users that have visited your site (if you are interested in this data I recommend checking CRUX.RUN).
+Behind the scenes, it is powered by data from the Chrome User Experience report database or HTTP Archive, which contains performance metrics gathered from real users that have visited your site (if you are interested in this data I recommend checking CRUX.RUN).
 It also uses Lighthouse to calculate the potential savings in loading time.

-Always complement your performance audits with assessment of expected revenue to understand the expected impact of the changes.
+Always complement your performance audits with an assessment of expected revenue to understand the expected impact of the changes.